Ask Concord

 Definition

 Drift Detection inside Concord by IaxaI watches three channels on every live source: the input distribution of raw events, the output distribution of post-translation OCSF events, and the schema-shape, the field-path set seen on incoming events.
 A streaming Maximum Mean Discrepancy test fires when input or output distributions move beyond their reference window.
 A schema-shape mismatch fires when a vendor renames or reshapes a field.
 Drift on any channel is correlated against the others within a 15-minute window so a single root-cause vendor change surfaces as one event, not three.
 The detection itself is cheap, deterministic, and lives in the hot path.
 Repair runs on a separate worker.
 Static mappings rot quietly when vendors push silent updates; drift detection turns the silent failure mode into a loud, ledgered, reviewable event before detection coverage gaps reach an audit.
-Patent candidate, in development.
+Claimed under both pending patents, not a separate filing.

 Stop reconciling.
 Start trusting one timeline.